 In a city of over 820,000 people you know that you’ll find amazing places to eat.
 You can grab a street-side snack, or sit down along a historic city square and dine in style at your leisure.
 In order to help you find the best of the best in Morelia, we’ll show you where to get a bit of it all.

 We offer you a local market dining experience, restaurants in the historic center, a Cuban spot for brunch, and a taste of Michoacan specialties that highlight the best of local ingredients and culinary traditions.
 We don’t want you to miss out on drinks and dessert either, so we’ve included delectable choices for that as well.
-Morelia is a city where you will eat incredibly well.
+Morelia is a city where you will eat as incredibly well, just as you gorge on food in Merida.

 When you come to Morelia you cannot miss the historic colonial architecture of the city center.
 The area is grounded by the pink limestone towers of the city’s cathedral.
 Many of the restaurants in the area have outdoor or rooftop dining in order to capitalize on a view of the building that dominates the city skyline.